IBM/ibm-cert-manager-operator/docs/design-spec.md

             - Create the service account ignoring errors if it already exists
                 - if there's an error that's not related to it already existing, requeue and try again
     1. Check the deployment
+        - If an instance of cert-manager already exists
+            - Create a warning status on the CertManager CR telling them one exists and to remove it before proceeding and requeue and try again
+        - If an instance of cert-manager does not already exist, continue
         - If the cert-manager deployment exists
             - if it does, check if anything differs from the template
                 - if it does send an update using the template